godwillforgive/hacku/README.md

  `}`

-#### Here's what I got :
+### Here's what I got :

 ![fake instagram page](img/ig-access.gif)

-The message in the bottom right corner of the screen is the intercepted data from the form,

-impressive, isn't it?
+The message in the bottom right corner of the screen is the intercepted data from the `<form>`, impressive, isn't it?

 ## Let's go